-Governor proclaims 30-day delay to statewide plastic bag ban
+Governor delays statewide plastic bag ban until COVID emergency lifted

 Plastic bag ban